asiakostrzewa/ShazamDesignSystem/docs/Components.md

 ### Forward button ![Forward button as right arrow](../links/ForwardButton.png) <!-- omit in toc -->

-Forward button (also Next button) is usually placed on a toolbar or navigation bar and allows users to move forward to the next screen or webpage.
+The forward button (also Next button) is usually placed on a toolbar or navigation bar and allows users to move forward to the next screen or webpage.
-Use the right arrow to this button.
+Use the arrow pointing right to this button.

 ### More button ![More button](../links/MoreButton.png) <!-- omit in toc -->

-More button refers to the ellipsis button that opens a menu with additional options.
+The more button refers to the ellipsis button that opens a menu with additional options.

 ### Back button ![Back button as left arrow](../links/BackButton.png) <!-- omit in toc -->

-Back button is usually placed on a toolbar or navigation bar and allows users to return to the previous screen or webpage.
+The back button is usually placed on a toolbar or navigation bar and allows users to return to the previous screen or webpage.
-Use the left arrow to this button.
+Use the arrow pointing left to this button.

 ### Close button ![Close button](../links/CloseButton.png) <!-- omit in toc -->

-Close button refers to the rightmost window controls button, located in the upper right corner of the title bar.
+The close button refers to the rightmost window controls button, located in the upper right corner of the title bar.

 ## Card

-Card is a user interface element that contains information and actions related to a single topic.
+The card is a user interface element that contains information and actions related to a single topic.
 They allow users to easily discover content and features.

 {: .note }
 Cards look good on any screen size and resolution, but nevertheless, remember to test their responsiveness.